Egyptomania

 More than a hundred years after Napoleon’s expedition, archeologist Howard Carter’s 1922 discovery of Pharaoh Tutankhamun’s tomb spurred yet another revival of interest in all things Egyptian.
 A richer trove of antiquities had never, and has never since, been unearthed; neither ancient Egyptian tomb looters nor contemporary ones ever discovered the boy king’s burial chamber, leaving jewelry, furniture, food, beer, and, famously, the king’s mummy itself completely intact.
 Enterprising businesses adapted everything from mechanical pencils and perfume to talcum powder and pocket knives (and more sheet music) to cash in on the excavation.¹⁵ Brier, himself a collector of all things Egyptian, adds that ladies wore “Egyptian-styled dresses and Egyptian perfume.”¹⁶

-The design and interest in the artifacts therein strongly influenced the Art Deco movement of the 1920s—named for the Exposition des Arts Décoratifs et Industriels Modernes in Paris in 1925—stimulating more “Egyptianising in architecture, furniture design, interiors, jewellery ceramics, and ornament,”¹⁷ as well as the Egyptian theater movement—ancient Egyptian-influenced interiors and decor in American movie houses.
-Many of the surviving theaters still bear names such as “The Egyptian” and “The Oriental.”¹⁸ Architectural historian Curl tells us that in addition to cinemas, a wide range of buildings such as factories and municiple headquarters, acquired “exotic plumage in the 1920s and 1930s.”
+Architectural historian Curl tells us that in addition to cinemas, a wide range of buildings such as factories and municiple headquarters, acquired “exotic plumage in the 1920s and 1930s.”
 Films, which had already explored Egyptian themes since the invention of moving pictures, also capitalized on the obsession.
-Some movies, such as The Mummy (1932), played on fears of a “Mummy’s Curse” or a revenge for disturbing the dead, while others glamorized Egypt, such as Theda Bara’s Cleopatra (1917) which played on the archetype of the exotic femme fatale.¹⁹ Egypt returned to Hollywood in the mid-20th century with Elizabeth Taylor’s Cleopatra (1963) is considered one of the ultimate ancient Egyptian epics—which also include The Egyptian (1954) and, of course, Charlton Heston’s The Ten Commandments (1956)—encouraging further revival of interest in ancient Egypt.²⁰
+Some movies, such as The Mummy (1932), played on fears of a “Mummy’s Curse” or an act of revenge for disturbing the dead, while others glamorized Egypt, such as Theda Bara’s Cleopatra (1917) which played on the archetype of the exotic femme fatale.¹⁹ Egypt returned to Hollywood in the mid-20th century with Elizabeth Taylor’s Cleopatra (1963) is considered one of the ultimate ancient Egyptian epics—which also includes The Egyptian (1954) and, of course, Charlton Heston’s The Ten Commandments (1956)—encouraging further revival of interest in ancient Egypt.²⁰

 Some scholars note that the allure of ancient Egyptian culture and its characteristic features is a result of cultural projection, revealing more about Western colonial anxieties and desires than about Egypt itself.
 Indeed, the fascination with Egypt as a timeless place of fantasy, mythology, curses, and queens, is an aspect of Orientalism as defined by Edward Said.
-Scott Trafton suggests that by the 1830s, mummies in fiction—often portrayed as villans—had become “more and more associated with a particular kind of either literal or symbolic revenge” for imperialism, slavery, and colonialism.²1 They also, according to Brier, allow us to confront death in a nonthreatening manner.²² Egypt is also, as Brier notes, “a land far, far away and long, long ago,” as well as exotic, a location for physical and imaginary escapism.²³ Trafton adds that ancient Egypt is, in a way, poised between exotic and familiar, being not only “a third of the holy trinity of Greece, Rome, and Egypt,” and thus inherently Western, but also “an interracialized hallucination of sex, decadence, and degeration,” a manifestation of the Oriental Other.²⁴
+Scott Trafton suggests that by the 1830s, mummies in fiction—often portrayed as villains—had become “more and more associated with a particular kind of either literal or symbolic revenge” for imperialism, slavery, and colonialism.²1 They also, according to Brier, allow us to confront death in a non-threatening manner.²² Egypt is also, as Brier notes, “a land far, far away and long, long ago,” as well as exotic, a location for physical and imaginary escapism.²³ Trafton adds that ancient Egypt is, in a way, poised between exotic and familiar, being not only “a third of the holy trinity of Greece, Rome, and Egypt,” and thus inherently Western, but also “an interracialized hallucination of sex, decadence, and degeneration,” a manifestation of the Oriental Other.²⁴

 The content from this post is excerpted from The Salimpour School of Belly Dance Compendium.
 Volume 1: Beyond Jamila’s Articles. published by Suhaila International in 2015.
 This Compendium is an introduction to several topics raised in Jamila’s Article Book.